mahlakhalili/mahlakhalili/README.md

 </p>

 ## 💫  About Me
-- 🌱 I’m currently working as a front-end freelancer
+- 🌱 I’m currently working as a Front-End freelancer
 - 🔭 I’m currently working on freelance projects and control-panels
 - 👯 I’m looking for collaborate on react projects
-- 🌱 I’m currently learning React.js and Next.js
+- 🌱 I’m currently learning React.js and Next.js and Python:))

 ## 🌐 Socials